 Best Ovulation Trackers: Mira vs Ava vs OvuSense

 |Starting Price||$259 (Or $50/month)||$199 (Or $33/month)||$299 for an annual subscription |

 |Device / Hardware||Ava Fertility Bracelet||Mira Analyzer + 10 Urine Test Wands||Vaginal Sensor|

 |Cycle Tracking and Ability to Identify Fertility Window||✔️||✔️||✔️|

 |IOS/Android compatible app||✔️||✔️||✔️|

-As you can see, each has their own way of measuring ovulation.
+As you can see, each has their own way of measuring ovulation and tracking fertility.
 And they all have apps for your phones, making it easier for you to know how your cycle is progressing.
 Now that we have broken down the trackers by Mira, Ava and Ovusense, let’s explore them each in a bit more detail.